JoeKnittel/joeknittel.github.io/_posts/2021-01-23-Composing-Our-First-Jupyter-Notebook.md

 yearly_totals = data.sum(axis=0)
 ```

-Here, we imported the numpy package, used it to select only the year columns of our dataset (which we renamed to $\text{df}$ for ease of usage), renamed the column names, then summed over the 0-axis (columns) to get our totals.
+Here, we imported the NumPy package, used it to select only the year columns of our dataset (which we renamed to $\text{df}$ for ease of usage), renamed the column names, then summed over the 0-axis (columns) to get our totals.

 If you type `yearly_totals` into a cell below it and run it, you can see the column sums.